section-engineering-education/engineering-education/articles/android-studio-shimmer-loading-effect/index.md

 The tutorial assumes you have substantial knowledge of the following areas in Android Studio.

-- Understand how to [create an android application](https://www.youtube.com/watch?v=4NDwINudmDk&list=PLgCYzUzKIBE8TUoCyjomGFqzTFcJ05OaC) using android studio.
+- Understand how to [create an android application](https://www.youtube.com/watch?v=4NDwINudmDk&list=PLgCYzUzKIBE8TUoCyjomGFqzTFcJ05OaC) using Android Studio.
-- Be fluent with android HTTP parsing libraries such as [Retrofit](https://square.github.io/retrofit/) and [Volley](https://developer.android.com/training/volley/index.html).
+- Be fluent with Android HTTP parsing libraries such as [Retrofit](https://square.github.io/retrofit/) and [Volley](https://developer.android.com/training/volley/index.html).
 We will use the Volley dependency to make Internet calls from remote data.
 Here is a [guide](/engineering-education/making-API-requests-using-volley-android/) that will help you understand Volley in detail.
-- Understand how to implement and use android [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) layout.
+- Understand how to implement and use Android [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) layout.

 If you are not familiar, you can follow the links to learn more.